1057437122/1057437122.github.io/src/pages/backend/ovh-proxmox-configure-networking.md

 You can use `systemctl restart networking` to restart network.

-/tips: restart your server may help you a lot when network is unreachable/
+_tips: restart your server may help you a lot when network is unreachable_

 ### Step 5: install a virtual server.